Tabasaran language: Cases

 (1998) analyze the system as having 14 case morphemes (counting the absolutive with no suffix) in southern dialects (including the standard language) and 15 in northern dialects.

 These include 4 core/argument cases (absolutive, ergative, genitive -n and dative -z).
 The absolutive is the citation form.
 The ergative, which may be irregular but typically ends in -i, functions as the stem for all other cases.

-There are also 7 or 8 locative case suffixes: -ɂ 'in', -xy 'at', -h 'near / in front' (neutralized with 'at' in the south), -ɂin 'on' (horizontal), -k 'on' (vertical), -kk 'under', -q 'behind' and -ghy 'among'.
+There are also 7 or 8 locative case suffixes: -ʔ 'in', -xy 'at', -h 'near / in front' (neutralized with 'at' in the south), -ʔin 'on' (horizontal), -k 'on' (vertical), -kk 'under', -q 'behind' and -ghy 'among'.
 The locative cases may take an additional suffix, allative -na or ablative -an, for 21 or 24 combinations.
 All of these, as well as the dative, can take a further suffix -di to mark the location as less specific, for 47 (southern) to 53 (northern) combinations of case suffixes.